-This blog post will primarily cover leather handbags.
 Vinyl and plastic purses are simple to clean with mild soap and water.
-Purses made from exotic materials, such as snakeskin, are not a good at-home DIY cleaning project.
+Purses made from exotic materials, such as snakeskin, are not good at-home DIY cleaning projects.

 If you have a major stain, don’t despair.
 In the cleaning business, we refer to two types of stains: wet stains (which can come out with water) and dry stains (which must be removed by, you guessed it, dry cleaning).
 A wet stain is a stain with a water-soluble contaminant.
 Ketchup is a common water-based stain.
 Wet stains can be removed at home, but “dry stains,” typically greasy blemishes caused by oil, paint, wax or lipstick will need professional attention.

-Scratched bags are another common issue we see at Meurice.
-Shoe polish is acceptable for minor touchups, but be aware it’s a temporary measure and will rub back off over time.
+3. Scratched bag?
+Shoe polish is acceptable for minor touchups.
+But be aware --it’s a temporary measure and that will rub off over time.
 Be very careful not to apply too much polish, which could make a mess and cause your leather to stiffen.

-Take care when storing your designer purse.
-Never leave your purse in a sealed bag or container.
-(Leather must breathe, remember?)
-A much better storage option is a dustcover or old pillowcase.
-These will protect your bag without smothering it.
-Also, keep your bag off concrete floors (which can promote mildew) and try not to leave it in areas exposed to extreme temperatures, such as attics or closed cars on a hot summer day.
+Another pro tip: Take care when storing your designer purse.
+Never leave your purse in a sealed bag or container (remember, leather has to breathe).
+A cost effective solution is a simple dustcover or old pillowcase.
+Keep your bag off concrete floors (which can promote mildew) and try not to leave it in areas exposed to extreme temperatures, such as attics or closed cars on a hot summer day.
 If your bag has a chain handle, store the chain inside the bag to avoid scratching the outside leather when the bag is resting.